Borrow Materials Not Owned By IU

 All scholars and researchers are welcome to use the resources of the IUB Libraries.
 Most library material may be checked out; notable exceptions include reference materials and periodicals.
 Either an IU identification card or a Library Borrowers Card must be presented at the circulation desk to check out material.

-- IUB Faculty, Staff, and Students: Those officially affiliated with IUB may check out library material for home or office use.
-You may activate your library account by showing proof of IU affiliation (usually your Campus Access card).
+IUB Faculty, Staff, and Students: Those officially affiliated with IUB may check out library material for home or office use.
+You may activate your library account by showing proof of IU affiliation (usually your Crimson Card).

 - Indiana Residents: Residents of the state of Indiana may check out library material for home or office use.
 You may obtain a Library Borrowers Card by bringing a photo ID and proof of Indiana residency (an Indiana driver's license or state ID card) to the circulation desk at the Wells Library.